Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 - Easy to use (in this set up)
 - Does have to move the hand around (just your finger)
-- Quite big for my hand, and required the 3D  based to make it comfortable to use There is a 2.8" [[Toggl Arduino - Time Tracking anywhere]]put inmy eye-sight so that I can quickly glance and tell that how long have I been a a position
+- Quite big for my hand, and required the 3D  based to make it comfortable to use There is a 2.8" [[Toggl Arduino - Time Tracking anywhere]]put inmy eye-sight so that I can quickly glance and tell that how long have I been lying still.
+THis is important as I have [[Herniated dis at the age of 23 as developer]]
 ### Seating
 Nothing special, since I took back the sapce and can have a use it to setup my desk.
 It's quite small to I put strong hard big panel on top.
 Then I could easily switch betweenn lying and seating within my room.
 Right.